JayRay5/DIVE-Doc/README.md

 │
 └── training
 |   ├── dla # contains script for training and evaluation of models.
-|   |    ├── config.py #use to set the VE architecture of the student & hyperparameters for the distillation stage.
+|   |    ├── config.py #Use to set the architecture and choose the VE.
 |   |    ├── test.py #Generate segmentation performance on the test set for the chosen model.
 |   |    ├── train.py #Training pipeline for a DIVE-Doc model trained until finetuning_stage2 or for Donut & PaliGEMMA VE.
 |   |    └── utils.py